CS 7642: Reinforcement Learning

-Through a combination of classic papers and more recent work, the course explores automated decision making from a computational perspective.
-It examines efficient algorithms, where they exist, for single-agent and multi-agent planning as well as approaches to learning near-optimal decisions from experience.
+The course explores automated decision-making from a computational perspective through a combination of classic papers and more recent work.
+It examines efficient algorithms, where they exist, for learning single-agent and multi-agent behavioral policies and approaches to learning near-optimal decisions from experience.

 Note: Sample syllabi are provided for informational purposes only.
 For the most up-to-date information, consult the official course documentation.

 To access the public version of this course's content, click here, then log into your Ed Lessons account.
 If you have not already created an Ed Lessons account, enter your name and email address, then click the activation link sent to your email, then revisit that link.

 Suggested Background Knowledge

 Successful completion of “CS 7641: Machine Learning” is strongly recommended, especially understanding neural networks.
 Students should also be familiar with or willing to learn:

 - Linear Algebra, Calculus, and Statistics